 |Office:||Dallas Hall Room 51|

-Bio: Dr. Kate Carté is an Associate Professor of History specializing in early American and Atlantic history, particularly the history of religion.
-Prior to coming to SMU in 2012, she was associate professor of history and Rothrock Fellow at Texas A&M University.
-She is the author of Religion and Profit: Moravians in Early America, which was awarded the 2010 Dale W. Brown Award for Outstanding Scholarship in Anabaptist and Pietist Studies.
-She has been a Charles A. Ryskamp Fellow of the American Council of Learned Societies, an affiliate fellow of the Center for the Study of Religion at Princeton University, a Franklin Fellow of the American Philosophical Society, and a Barra Postdoctoral Fellow at the McNeil Center for Early American Studies.
-Her research and teaching interests center on the role of religion in the eighteenth-century Atlantic world, especially as it intersects with political and economic developments.
-Her current project, Religion Transformed, examines the impact of the American Revolution on religion and politics in the Anglo-American world.
+Bio: Kate Carté (Ph.D., history, University of Wisconsin; B.A., Haverford College) is an Associate Professor of History at Southern Methodist University, specializing in early American and Atlantic history.
+She is the author of Religion and the American Revolution: An Imperial History (UNC Press for the Omohundro Institute, 2021) and Religion and Profit: Moravians in Early America (Philadelphia: University of Pennsylvania Press, 2009, paper 2011), which was awarded the 2010 Dale W. Brown Award for Outstanding Scholarship in Anabaptist and Pietist Studies.
+Her articles have appeared in the William and Mary Quarterly, Church History, and Early American Studies, as well as a variety of edited collections.
+Carté has been a Charles A. Ryskamp Fellow of the American Council of Learned Societies, an affiliate fellow of the Center for the Study of Religion at Princeton University, a Franklin Fellow of the American Philosophical Society, and a Barra Postdoctoral Fellow at the McNeil Center for Early American Studies.

 Ph.D., history, University of Wisconsin; B.A., Haverford College